grubbauer/TemboBuisness/README.md

 Tembo Buisness
 ==============
-A easy to modify open-source buisness managing tool.
+A extremely leightweight python-based easy to modify open-source buisness managing tool.

 Tembo Buisness is a small and easy-to-use command- line tool buisness application.
 You may want to